roartiz/Minecraft-Builder/README.md

 # Minecraft Builder
 An up-to-date collection of installation instructions for Minecraft files, utilites, and mods.
+[ALL NECESSARY FILES CAN BE FOUND HERE](https://drive.google.com/drive/folders/1cEn3LVxxaCAZCpomDuQk2tDxF8ocPCHA?usp=sharing).

 ### Getting Started
 >This guide covers setting up both installations you'll need to access the servers, Vanilla Minecraft (referred to as Paper, from here on out) and the modded installation. *Please pay careful attention to the version numbers, as they are very similar.* Both methods are listed below.